UK Construction Safety Glossary

 RIDDOR (Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013)

 Regulations that require employers, the self-employed, and people in control of work premises to report certain serious workplace accidents, occupational diseases, and specified dangerous occurrences to the HSE.
 Reportable injuries include fatalities, specified injuries (such as fractures and amputations), and over-seven-day incapacitation injuries.
+Accurate RIDDOR reporting helps the HSE identify trends and target intervention.

 Risk